 3) Mason (who creates the foundations of construction projects)

 4) Construction Safety Officer (whose primary responsibility is to promote safety measures that lead to a higher staff retention percentage).

 The post of Safety Officer is an excellent example of how varied specializations can be within construction.
 Their job may involve everything from implementing effective policies and regulations to selecting metal identification tags to issue warnings, track assets, and tag valves and pipes.
 In addition, the tags indicate information such as appropriate hitches, maximum loads, and lifting instructions.

 Many paths lead to a career in construction – including paid apprenticeships, a college degree (in an area like construction engineering technology), and technician training.
 It is always a good idea to obtain official certification, so you can easily slide into an area that interests you.
 A degree from a construction school is your best bet.

-Construction can be a demanding job.
-In addition to official qualifications, you will also need to have critical skills and abilities that will enable you to perform your job safely and effectively.
-A few include physical strength and endurance, good hand-eye coordination and a quick reaction time, and good reading and mathematics skills.
-As you will be working as part of a team, communicating and working towards common goals is vital.
+Construction can be challenging.
+You need critical skills and abilities to perform your job safely and effectively.
+Some include physical strength and endurance, good hand-eye coordination, a quick reaction time, and good reading and mathematics skills.
+Communication is vital.